marchoeppner/wgs-calling/README.md

 `git clone http://git.ikmb.uni-kiel.de/bfx-core/NF-wgs-calling`

+The pipeline consists, for practical reasons, of three independent workflows: read alignment (produces a WGS cram), haplotype calling (produces a GVCF) and finally joint genotyping (produces a final VCF).

 You can now run the pipeline like so:

-`nextflow -c path_to_repo/nextflow.config run path_to_repo/main.nf --samples samples.csv`
+`nextflow -c path_to_repo/nextflow.config run path_to_repo/gatk-alignment.nf --samples Samples.csv`

-where `samples.csv` contains information on the input data (see section "Sample sheet").
+where `Samples.csv` contains information on the input data (see section "Sample sheet").

 ## Valid assemblies